 Meanwhile, teens tend to be sleepier to begin with.
 School start times often are poorly matched with adolescent circadian rhythms, and teens are notoriously bad at sleep hygiene, especially when they have access to phones and other electronic devices.
 This means that our most inexperienced drivers are often our sleepiest.

-- Have a good selection of specialists who enjoy working with teams ready to go.
+Have a good selection of specialists who enjoy working with teams ready to go.
 Teens with sleep apnea may need to see an allergist or an ENT.
 Some communities have sleep doctors who specialize in children and teens.
-Make sure you have resources for the parents ready to go and can refer quickly.
+Make sure you have resources for the parents ready to go that you can give to them quickly.
 Teens are busy, and if you delay the referral process, it may never happen.

 Don’t be shy about bringing these issues up with the teens in your practice and your life.
 It’s a tragedy when a teen driver is injured or killed in a car accident.
 By being proactive about sleep apnea education, you can save lives.

 Dr. Meghna Dassani has practiced dentistry for over two decades and is passionate about the role dentists play in whole-body health.
 You can learn more at her website: MeghnaDassani.com.

 Snoring?
 Tired all day?
 Trouble focusing?